-Join award-winning poet, educator, curator and editor, Raymond Antrobus, reading from his latest poetry collection, The Perseverance.
+Join Raymond Antrobus, winner of the Ted Hughes Award 2018, reading from his latest poetry collection, The Perseverance.

 Exploring wide-ranging themes from deafness and race to dementia, death and masculinity, The Perseverance (Penned in the Margins) is a book of loss, contested language and praise, where elegies for the poet’s father sit alongside meditations on the d/Deaf experience.
 His poems range across history and continents, operating in spaces in between and creating new, hybrid territories, leading both The Guardian and The Sunday Times to name it as their Poetry Book of the Year 2018.